YonghaoZhao722/YeastSAMDoc/docs/index.md

-If your options doesn’t look like this, please compute embedding first\.
+If your options doesn't look like this, please compute embedding first\.

 These settings are optimized for our custom weights \(*l\_yeast\_finetuned\.pt* or *b\_yeast\_finetuned\.pt*\)\.
 If you skip loading custom weights, Napari will download the default Micro\-SAM model files, which may cause a few minutes of unresponsiveness\.
 To avoid this, always use the provided custom weights\.

 For steps beyond these AutoOutline\-specific operations, refer to this tutorial video: [https://www\.youtube\.com/watch?v=9xjJBg\_Bfuc](https://www\.youtube\.com/watch?v=9xjJBg\_Bfuc) \(Annotator 2D tutorial\)

-Once you’ve done the annotation, you can save the __commited\_objects__ layer, this is the mask file generated\.
+Once you've done the annotation, you can save the __commited\_objects__ layer, this is the mask file generated\.
 We will then use it to create outline file\.

 ## Converting Masks to FISH-Quant Outlines with Mask2Outline